Sodom (band): Markus "Makka" Freiwald-era (2010–2017)

 Sodom's thirteenth studio album, In War and Pieces, was released in Europe on 22 November 2010, and released in North America on 11 January 2011.
 On 30 November 2010, it was announced that Bobby Schottkowski would be leaving the band, due to "personal and private problems" between Tom Angelripper and Schottkowski.
 On 8 December 2010, Markus "Makka" Freiwald was announced to be Sodom's new drummer.
+They performed at Wacken Open Air in 2011.

 In late January 2012, Sodom began writing their fourteenth studio album, which they had planned to record in May 2012 for a late summer release.
 On 17 December 2012, the band announced the album would be released on 29 April 2013.
 The album is titled Epitome of Torture and features 13 tracks.
 The album was released in Germany on 26 April, and in the US on 7 May.

 In November 2014, Sodom released the EP Sacred Warpath as a preview of their fifteenth studio album.
 The EP contains one original studio track, and live versions of three previously released songs.

 On 9 June 2016, Sodom announced their fifteenth studio album Decision Day on their Facebook page.
 It was released on August 26 of that year.

 Sodom released the compilation album, Demonized, on 1 September 2017.
 Available only on cassette and 12" vinyl, it features the band's first two demo recordings, Witching Metal from 1982 and Victims of Death from 1984.

 Shortly after the release of Decision Day, Angelripper stated that Sodom had "some ideas for [their] next album which [they] want to bring out in 2018."